poroping/terraform-provider-fortios/docs/data-sources/vpnssl_client.md

 layout: "fortios"
 page_title: "FortiOS: fortios_vpnssl_client"
 description: |-
-  Get information on a fortios client
+  Get information on a fortios Client.
 ---

 # Data Source: fortios_vpnssl_client
-Use this data source to get information on a fortios client
+Use this data source to get information on a fortios Client.

 ## Example Usage